-Common or street names: LSD is sold under more than 80 street names including acid, blotter, cid, doses, dots and trips, as well as names that reflect the designs on the sheets of blotter paper (for example, “purple dragon”)
+Common or street names: LSD blotter for sale is sold under more than 80 street names including acid, blotter, cid, doses, dots and trips, as well as names that reflect the designs on the sheets of blotter paper (for example, “purple dragon”)

 What is LSD?

 LSD (lysergic acid diethylamide), first synthesized in 1938, is an extremely potent hallucinogen.
 It is manufactured from lysergic acid, which is found in ergot, a fungus that grows on rye and other grains.

 LSD is produced in crystalline form and then mixed with excipients, or diluted as a liquid for production in ingestible forms.
 It is odorless, colorless and has a slightly bitter taste.
 LSD is sold in tablet form (usually small tablets known as Microdots), on Sugar Cubes, in thin squares of gelatin (commonly referred to as Window Panes), and most commonly, as blotter paper (sheets of absorbent paper soaked in or impregnated with LSD, covered with colorful designs or artwork, and perforated into one-quarter inch square, individual dosage units).

 The effects of LSD blotter for sale are unpredictable.
 Usually, the first effects of the drug are felt 30 to 90 minutes after taking it.
 The user may experience extreme changes in mood, feel several different emotions at once, or swing rapidly from one emotion to another.
 If taken in large enough doses, the drug produces delusions and visual hallucinations.
 The physical effects include dilated pupils; higher body temperature and sweating; nausea and loss of appetite; increased blood sugar, heart rate and blood pressure; sleeplessness; dry mouth and tremors.